 - 3.1.
-Through the implementation of this policy, we aim to: - Give each child a happy and positive start to their school life in which they can establish a solid foundation for a love of learning. - Enable each child to develop socially, physically, intellectually and emotionally. - Encourage children to develop independence within a secure and friendly atmosphere.
+Through the implementation of this policy, we aim to: - Give each child a happy and positive start to their school life in which they can establish a solid foundation for a love of learning. - Enable each child to develop socially, physically, intellectually and emotionally.

-- Support children in building relationships through the development of social skills such as cooperation and sharing. - Work alongside parents to meet each child's individual needs to ensure they reach their full potential. - 3.2.
+- Encourage children to develop independence within a secure and friendly atmosphere. - Support children in building relationships through the development of social skills such as cooperation and sharing. - Work alongside parents to meet each child's individual needs to ensure they reach their full potential. - 3.2.
+Our mission at Amble First School is to enable children to 'Learn to Fly'.
 Four guiding principles shape our practice: - Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured. - Children learn to be strong and independent through positive relationships. - Children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between the school and parents. - Children develop and learn in different ways and at different rates. - 3.3.
 To put these principles into practice, the school: - Provides a balanced curriculum which takes children's different stages of development into account. - Promotes equality of opportunity and anti-discriminatory practice. - Works in partnership with parents. - Plans challenging learning experiences, based on individual needs, which are informed by observation and assessment. - Provides a safe and secure learning environment.